3-Flows with Large Support

 So, in short, removing an inner ear always results in a graph which is a subdivision of a 3-edge-connected graph, while removing an outer ear may result in a graph with one or two cyclic 2-edge-cuts.
 If one of these cuts is of the form $\delta(V(C))$ for some cycle $C$ with $d(C)=3$ and $w \in V(C)$, then $V(G^\bullet)\setminus V(C)$ induces a graph with exactly one cycle $C'$.
 Thus deleting any ear in $\delta(V(C))$ and then deleting one of the two ears in $C'$ in the resulting graph produces a subdivision of Theta, which is a subdivision of a 3-edge-connected graph.
 All other cyclic edge cuts produced by deleting an outer ear appear as $\delta(Y)$ where $Y$ contains a unique cycle $C$ which is an inner triangle (there are at most two such cycles~$C$, one at each end of the removed outer ear~$P$).
 We may further modify $G'$ by removing an ear of $G'$ contained in $C$ so as to return to a graph which is a subdivision of a 3-edge-connected graph.
 This basic reduction technique will be exploited at great length throughout our proof.

 A similar technique is based on the following lemma: we can remove three ears adjacent to the same vertex/inner triangle, and then we remove up to three more ears, one from each inner triangle that now forms a 2-edge-cut.
-Again, this procedure yields a subdivision of a 3-edge-connected graph; precise arguments are similar to those for Lemma~\ref{removingedge}.
+Again, this procedure yields a subdivision of a 3-edge-connected graph.